-As of Monday, June 25, 15 inmates were housed in the Roosevelt County Jail.
-Fort Benton Detention Center was holding one male and the Valley County Detention Center Was Holding one female to alleviate overcrowding.
+As of Monday, Aug.
+17, 13 inmates were housed in the Roosevelt County Jail.
+Fort Benton Detention Center was holding one male and the Valley County Detention Center Was Holding two females to alleviate overcrowding.

 •Amos Bridges, 39, Wolf Point, criminal contempt warrant;

 •Amanda Broyles, 41, Lexington, Mo., felony theft, being held in Glasgow;